Monika Werner

-Monika Werner (born 10 March 1938) is a German former politician who was a member of the State Council of East Germany, the country's collective head of state, from 1986 until 1990.
+Monika Werner (10 March 1938 – 21 March 2024) was a German former politician who was a member of the State Council of East Germany, the country's collective head of state, from 1986 until 1990.

 Life

 Werner was born in Markranstädt near Leipzig into a working-class family.
 She finished the Abitur and studied at HfÖ Berlin, completing a diploma in economics in 1960.
 She worked as an economist and was a manager at VEB Lokomotivbau-Elektrotechnische Werke "Hans Beimler" in Hennigsdorf.

 She was a functionary of the Free German Youth, joined the Socialist Unity Party of Germany (SED) in 1958 and the Free German Trade Union Federation in 1960.
-Werner was also a local SED party executive in Henningsdorf.
+Werner was also a local SED party executive in Hennigsdorf.
 From 1963 until 1989 she was a member of the Volkskammer, where she participated in the committees on finance and social issues, and later also the Staatsrat (State Council).
+In 1974–1990, she was mayor of Hennigsdorf.

 Werner was awarded the Patriotic Order of Merit.
 In 1990 she retired from politics and subsequently worked in the real estate sector.

+Monika Werner died on 21 March 2024 in a seniors home in Hennigsdorf.